 Chiang Mai food forged a place in our hearts with its deep flavors and liberal use of chili peppers.
 Go beyond typical Chiang Mai restaurants and you’ll fall in love with the food too.
 If you’re looking for the best restaurants in Chiang Mai, read on to discover our picks for 18 awesome spots in the Northern Thailand city.

 A month in Chiang Mai was just enough time for us to fall in love with Northern Thailand’s quirky city filled with temples, night markets and expats.
 Although the expats can rightfully take credit for the abundance of trendy eateries and third wave coffee shops, the Chiang Mai food scene remains true to its flavorful Thai food roots.

-Chiang Mai has seemingly endless cheap, good food at places as varied as malls, markets, shacks and restaurants.
-As a bonus for travelers, fancier restaurants are relatively reasonable by western standards, making splurges easier to justify.
+Despite its presence in Michelin’s guide, Chiang Mai has seemingly endless cheap, good food at places as varied as malls, markets, shacks and restaurants.
+As a bonus for travelers, the best places to eat in Chiang Mai are relatively reasonable, making splurges easier to justify.

 For the uninitiated, Khao Soi is a soup flavored with yellow curry and coconut milk, loaded with boiled noodles and then topped with fried noodles.
-Although Khao Soi was traditionally prepared with chicken or beef to comply with Muslim dietary rules, newer Chiang Mai eateries, like Khao Soi Nimman, add various proteins like seafood and pork.
+Although Khao Soi is traditionally prepared with chicken or beef to comply with Muslim dietary rules, newer Chiang Mai restaurants, like Khao Soi Nimman, add various proteins like seafood and pork.

-Tasting Tip: Be sure to add condiments to your bowl of Khao Soi.
+Be sure to add condiments to your bowl of Khao Soi.
 Popular sides are chopped shallots, pickled mustard greens, spicy roasted chili paste and lime juice.

 Khao Soi Lam Duan is located at 352/22 Thanon Charoenrat, Chiang Mai, Thailand.